damirparipovic/Data-Science-course-project/README.md

 ### Running files:

-Files with .ipynb can run in Jupyter Notebook directly.
-Files with .py can run in Terminal.
+Files ending with .ipynb can run in a Jupyter Notebook environment directly.
+Files ending with .py should be executed in a terminal.

 ### Running Spark jobs
-The PySpark should be running in Linux-like environment.
-First, open the terminal(command-prompt), copy and paste these lines:
+The PySpark job should be ran in Linux-like environment.
+First, open a terminal(command-prompt), then copy and paste these lines:

 ```
 PATH=/usr/shared/CMPT/big-data/spark-3.1.2-bin-hadoop3.2/bin/:${PATH}